 This page contains copy/paste codes for scrolling text.

 <marquee> tag.
-You give your text a horizontal scroll (from right to left, left to right) or a vertical scroll (top to bottom, or bottom to top) - it's your choice!
+As with the CSS method, the HTML method can also be used to give the text a horizontal scroll (from right to left, left to right), a vertical scroll (top to bottom, or bottom to top), as well as a bounce effect.

 Right to Left (RTL)

 This section contains text that scrolls horizontally (right to left, left to right, or a combination).
 As you can see, there are a number of options with your horizontal scroll.

 This text slides in from the right, then stays where it is.
 You will need to refresh this page to see the effect again.

 Continuous scrolling text (RTL)